 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
-Membership is automatic for full-time teachers in academies and, from 1 January 2007, automatic for teachers in part-time employment following appointment or a change of contract, although they are able to opt out.
+Membership is automatic for teachers in academies.
+All teachers have the option to opt-out of the TPS following enrolment.

-The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis - these contributions along with those made by employers are credited to the Exchequer.
+The TPS is an unfunded scheme to which both the member and employer makes contributions, as a percentage of salary - these contributions are credited to the Exchequer.
 Retirement and other pension benefits are paid by public funds provided by Parliament.

-Valuation of the Teachers' Pension Scheme
+Valuation of the teachers' pension scheme

-The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
+The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury every 4 years.
 The aim of the review is to specify the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
-The latest actuarial valuation of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department for Education on 9 June 2014.
+The latest actuarial valuation of the TPS was carried out as at 31 March 2016.
+The valuation report was published by the Department for Education on 5 March 2019.
 The key elements of the valuation and subsequent consultation are:

-- employer contribution rates set at 16.48% of pensionable pay, including a 0.08% employer administration charge (currently 14.1%) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14.900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 2.75%.
-The assumed nominal rate of return is 5.06%.
+- employer contribution rates set at 23.68% of pensionable pay (including a 0.08% administration levy) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million, giving a notional past service deficit of £22,000 million - the SCAPE rate, set by HMT, is used to determine the notional investment return.
+The current SCAPE rate is 2.4% above the rate of CPI.
+The assumed real rate of return is 2.4% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth is assumed to be 2.2%.
+The assumed nominal rate of return including earnings growth is 4.45%.